eez-open/studio/help/en-US/components/widgets/Tabview.md

 The size of the tab bar.
 In case of vertical arrangement is means the height of the tab bar, and in horizontal arrangement it means the width.

+## Active tab

+The index (zero-based) of the currently active tab.

+## Selected tab type

+Select between `Literal` and `Assignable`.
+If `Assignable` is selected then `Active tab` can be a variable in which the currently selected tab index will be stored.

 # INPUTS [EMPTY]

 # OUTPUTS [EMPTY]